Do Dog Gut Health Supplements Work? (2026 Guide)

 The bottom line: supporting your dog's gut with a quality synbiotic isn't just about digestion.
 It's about supporting the full system that underlies their wellbeing.

-CFU count at time of use — Many supplements guarantee CFU count at manufacturing, not at expiration.
+2. CFU count guaranteed at time of use — Many supplements guarantee CFU count at manufacturing, not at expiration.
 Look for "CFU guaranteed through best by date" language.
 A product that started with 10B CFUs but degraded to 2B CFUs by the time your dog uses it isn't delivering what it promised.

-No unnecessary fillers — Artificial colors, BHA/BHT preservatives, excessive sugar or salt, and low-quality grain fillers (corn syrup solids) add nothing and may counteract the supplement's benefit.
+6. No unnecessary fillers — Artificial colors, BHA/BHT preservatives, excessive sugar or salt, and low-quality grain fillers (corn syrup solids) add nothing and may counteract the supplement's benefit.

 • Products that don't list specific strain designations